busbud/coding-challenge-native-a/README.md

 - using similar font "Ashemore Softened Condensed Medium", purchased from `https://www.myfonts.com` reverse-found using `https://www.myfonts.com/WhatTheFont/`
 - using terms from `https://www.busbud.com/` like "Leaving from", "Going to"
 - using auto layout and size classes (not customized for different classes)
--API: did not use the `prefix` parameter yet, no filtering
+- Filtering city with `&q=filter` parameter
--API: using `origin_id` parameter
+- API: using `origin_id` parameter
+- Using NSTimer for API debounce

 ##Contact
 Thanks for the consideration and let me know if you have any questions!
 - Chris Comeau